Lumbar spinal arthritis

-Lumbar spine arthritis is a major cause of lower back pain, especially in older patients.
-This condition is essentially degeneration and inflammation of one or more joints of the lower back, which is the lumbar spine (lower back).
+Lumbar spinal arthritis is a common cause of lower back pain, especially in older patients.
+This condition describes the degeneration and inflammation of one or more joints of the spine in the lumbar spine (lower back).

 Symptoms of lumbar spinal arthritis include stiffness or pain in the lower back as well as inflammation and swelling of the joints.
-Some people also experience pain that radiates throughout the buttocks, thighs, and pelvic area.
-Oftentimes, spine arthritis symptoms are most pronounced after long periods of inactivity or after prolonged strenuous activities.
+Some people also experience pain that radiates throughout the buttocks, thighs and pelvic area.
+Oftentimes, spinal arthritis symptoms are most pronounced after long periods of inactivity or after prolonged strenuous activities.

 If you have been diagnosed with spinal arthritis, your physician could recommend that you avoid certain activities that can place added stress on the lumbar spine.
 Participation in high-impact sports, frequent bending and lifting, or any activity that requires extensive twisting around the spine, such as playing golf, may need to be avoided.
 If you are required to perform such activities, wearing a supportive brace could be suggested.

 There is no cure for arthritis.
 However, there are several effective conservative treatments that can help reduce the symptoms of the condition.
 Some of these treatment options include weight loss, exercise, chiropractic therapy and massage.
 Cases of severe arthritis can require spinal injections, prescription medications or physical therapy.
 If conservative treatments such as these methods fail to provide relief of symptoms, surgery could be suggested.

 Next steps for pain relief from lumbar spinal arthritis